Table of contents

-A. Purchasing goods and services
+B. Purchasing goods and services

-- Sustainable procurement digest: a central resource for environmental criteria for health care goods (medical and non-medical) and services
+- Sustainable procurement digest: A central resource for environmental criteria for health care goods (medical and non-medical) and services

-- Sustainable procurement directory: lists more than 120 sustainable products and services for health care organizations to consider and summarizes environmental criteria
+- Sustainable procurement directory: Lists more than 120 sustainable products and services for health care organizations to consider and summarizes environmental criteria

 - Sample policies and purchasing resources

-- Sustainable food definitions criteria and checklist: a checklist of allowed third-party certifications for food
+- Sustainable food definitions criteria and checklist: A checklist of allowed third-party certifications for food

-- Healthy food: request for proposal questions for purchasing a variety of food types for hospitals and group purchasing organizations (GPOs) and other tools to develop sustainable food service operations.
+- Healthy food: Request for proposal questions for purchasing a variety of food types for hospitals and group purchasing organizations (GPOs) and other tools to develop sustainable food service operations.

 -- Medical devices and supplies